|Nutrition Facts (per serving)|

 Note: While there are multiple steps to this recipe, this meringue pie is broken down into workable categories to help you better plan for preparation and baking.

 Gather the ingredients.

-Pour mixture into pre-baked pie shell.
+Pour the mixture into the pre-baked pie shell.
+Set aside.

 Make the Meringue Topping

-Whisk egg whites in the bowl of a stand mixer until soft peaks form.
+Whisk the egg whites in the bowl of a stand mixer until soft peaks form.
 Then add the cream of tartar and beat for a few more minutes, until larger peaks form.

-Then gradually add the sugar and continue beating until stiff peaks form, approximately 1 to 2 minutes.
+Gradually add the sugar and continue beating until stiff peaks form, approximately 1 to 2 minutes.

 Preheat the oven to 375 F.

-Remove from oven and cool on a wire rack.
+Remove from the oven and cool on a wire rack.